delucis/module-starter/README.md

 Generic project starter kit for building a module for the Music 264 “Modular”.

 ## Naming conventions
-Rename the module’s main Max patch to follow the naming convention for inclusion in the “Modular” project.
+You should rename your module’s main Max patch to follow the following naming conventions for inclusion in the “Modular” project.

 The basic naming structure is `prefix.module-function.maxpat`.

 ### Prefixes
 Your patch should have one of the following prefixes followed by a period to separate it from the main name.